 Your first point of contact to arrange this will be your placement office in your Faculty.
 Find out how to contact your Placements Office here.

 An internship is usually a work experience opportunity that is offered for a fixed period or a limited amount of time.
 Internships tend to be undertaken by students and graduates who are looking to gain more relevant/industry specific skills and experience in their particular field.

 These opportunities can be paid for a period of between one to four months and typically take place over the summer, with closing dates generally around January to March, but some can be earlier.

 The websites below provide further information about placement and internship opportunities across business and management:

-- MyPurpleDoor - Purple Door’s online jobs board can be used to search for internships, work experience and summer opportunities across sectors and locations.
+- MyPurpleDoor - the Careers and Employability Service's online jobs board can be used to search for internships, work experience and summer opportunities across sectors and locations.

 - RateMyPlacement - offers information on business and consultancy work experience opportunities, including internships and placements.